On this page

 Where it fits in the workflow

-- Application acknowledgement (via ImmiAccount)
+- Application acknowledgement (via ImmiAccount).

-- Provide biometrics at an Australian Biometrics Collection Centre
+- Provide biometrics at an Australian Biometrics Collection Centre.

-- Visa grant notification by email
+- Receive visa grant notification by email.

 - Form 1419 is commonly filed alongside Form 1229, Form 80.